 Whether you are working on a persuasive unit or preparing your students for assessment, these writing prompts can serve as a starting point for building persuasive (argument) essays.
-Encourage students to use the PAST strategy to analyze the prompts.
+Encourage students to use the PAST strategy to analyze the prompts, and share strategies for writing arguments to help them do their best work.

 Beginning Persuasive Prompts (Grades 4–5)